UKPLab/acl2024-triple-encoders/README.md

 # Training Triple Encoders
-Triple Encoders are build upon Sentence Transformers.
-At this point, our  loss function and evaluator are not yet integrated into the Sentence Transformers library.
+You can train your own triple encoders with Contextualized Curved Contrastive Learning (C3L) using our trainer.
-After installing Sentence Transformers, you can add the files in  `sentence-transformers` to the respective directories in the sentence-transformers library.
+The hyperparameters that we used for training are the default parameters in the `trainer.py` file.
-This will allow you to train your own triple encoders with Contextualized Curved Contrastive Learning (C3L) loss and Triple Similarity Evaluator.
+Note that we pre-trained our best model with Curved Contrastive Learning (CCL) (from [imaginaryNLP](https://github.com/Justus-Jonas/imaginaryNLP)) before training with C3L.

 ```python
 from triple_encoders.trainer import TripleEncoderTrainer